Biology (BIO)

 Requisite(s): BIO-1140L

-This course is for Nursing, Occupational Therapy, Physical Theraphy, and physician assistant majors.
+This course is for Nursing, Occupational Therapy, Physical Therapy, and physician assistant majors.
 Lecture topics include animal cell structure and function, tissues, and a survey of human physiological systems.
 Course emphasizes cells, tissues, genetics, integument, and the musculo-skeletal and nervous systems.

 Fulfills General Education Requirement: NPW